bhamrick/precision_system/03b-one-diamond-open.md

         * Opener reevaluates their hand in the context of shortness and decides whether to bid game or not.
 Maximal hands may choose to play game even with wasted values.

+## If opponents interefere

+The general principle is that responder assumes that opener has a balanced hand, and opener can generally find a way to clarify at a reasonable level if that's not the case.

+* After 1♦️-(1♥️ or 1♠️), double is negative generally showing 4 cards in the other major, and bids are natural.
+* After 1♦️-(1NT or 2♣️), the 1NT systems for the possible balanced range are on.
+  This means that we use the 14-16 systems if 1♦️ was in 1st or 2nd seat nonvul, and the 11-13 systems otherwise.
+In the case of a 1NT overcall, double is penalty.
+* After 1♦️-(2♦️/2♥️/2♠️), Lebensohl is on and all calls are as if the auction started with a 1NT opening with the opposite range.
+Double is negative, as it also is after 1NT opening.
+* For higher interference, again treat it the same as if the auction started with 1NT, but Lebensohl will not be available.